GARMENT CARE TIPS

 - Dry it flat or on a hanger to maintain its original shape.
 Avoid the clothes dryer which damage clothes faster.

-Your Dalmard Marine garment will forgive you all tasks, provided :
+Your Dalmard Marine garment will forgive you all mistakes, provided :

 - that you act quickly